craftcms/docs/docs/getting-started-tutorial/configure/README.md

 Each global set has its own field layout, and can use any of your custom fields.
 Globals are always within reach in the control panel, under a main navigation item.

 **Example**: Navigation, sidebars, footer or header content, or non-critical “settings” you want controlled by a user (like an analytics ID).

+### Categories

+Categories are mostly obsolete in Craft (their functionality can be fully replicated with entries, thanks to Craft’s powerful relations engine), but exist in a separate space for semantic reasons.
+They provide a means of organizing other elements into user-defined, hierarchical taxonomies—while acting as content containers themselves!

+**Example**: Corporate structure, species, genres, locations.

 ### Assets